Training Tips

 Off-trail hiking requires better balance and more power, and a Zen-like attitude — don’t get frustrated, because it is what it is.

 Start hiking off-trail.
 You won’t go as far or as fast, but you’ll still get a comparable workout, and you’ll start strengthening all of those balancing muscles.
-If you are not comfortable yet going too far away from a trail, don’t, but still get off-trail for short sections.
+If you are not comfortable yet going too far away from a trail, don’t, but still get off-trail for short distances.

 Instead of hiking on “trails” made of concrete or pea gravel, find nasty, technical trails that are full of rocks, roots, blowdowns, or soft sand (especially if you are joining us in Utah).
 Again, you won’t move as fast, but your body will be better adapted to the stresses you will experience on your trip.